atthmew/interlink-mern/README.md

 `PORT = 'your-port-number'`

-Replace "your-mongodb-uri" with the actual URI of your MongoDB database.
+Replace "your-mongodb-url" with the actual URI of your MongoDB database.

+Replace "your-port-number" with the actual port number in your server.js.

 #### Step 5: Install Backend Dependencies